casadi/casadi.github.io/content/about/_index.md

 CasADi is an open-source tool, written in self-contained C++ code, depending only on the C++ Standard Library.

 ## Developers
-It is developed by [Joel Andersson](https://wid.wisc.edu/people/joel-andersson/) and [Joris Gillis](https://www.mech.kuleuven.be/en/pma/research/meco/people/00052373), initially at the Optimization in Engineering Center, OPTEC of the K.U.
-Leuven under supervision of Moritz Diehl.
+It is developed by [Joel Andersson](https://wid.wisc.edu/people/joel-andersson/), [Joris Gillis](https://www.mech.kuleuven.be/en/pma/research/meco/people/00052373) and Greg Horn, initially at the [Optimization in Engineering Center, OPTEC](https://set.kuleuven.be/optec) of KU Leuven under supervision of Moritz Diehl.

 ## License
 CasADi is distributed under the LGPL license, meaning the code can be used royalty-free even in commercial applications.